 Your wedding celebrant bears witness to your ceremony and gives it legality.
 She makes the proclamation of your status as “husband and wife” official.

 - Usually two meetings with you to complete papers and discuss your needs (allow a minimum of half an hour for the first meeting, a maximum of half an hour for the second).

-- A completed Notice of Intended Marriage (provided by the wedding celebrant) which must be lodged (i.e. in the celebrant’s possession) ONE MONTH and ONE DAY before the wedding date, but no more than eighteen months before.
+- A completed Notice of Intended Marriage (provided by the wedding celebrant) which must be lodged (i.e. in the celebrant’s possession) ONE MONTH before the wedding date, but no more than eighteen months before.

 - Your Birth Certificate.

 - If you are under 18, the permission of a parent or guardian, as well as court approval.
 (In some cases Court Approval is sufficient).